UIronsMaths/Quant-Puzzle-Editorials/README.md

 A curated collection of worked solutions to advanced quant puzzles, each one written as a standalone, well-structured PDF.
 These editorials focus on the kinds of problems you’ll encounter in quantitative finance interviews and research:
-**stochastic calculus, probability, dynamic programming, and mathematical modeling.**
+**stochastic calculus, probability, dynamic programming, and mathematical modelling.**

 ---